nullstare/ReiLua/API.md

 Projects a Vector3 from screen space into object space
 NOTE: We are avoiding calling other raymath functions despite available

 - Failure return false
 - Success return Vector3

+---

+> result = RL_Vector3Invert( Vector3 v )

+Invert the given vector

+- Failure return false
+- Success return Vector3

+---

+> result = RL_Vector3Clamp( Vector3 v, Vector3 min, Vector3 max )

+Clamp the components of the vector between min and max values specified by the given vectors

+- Failure return false
+- Success return Vector3

+---

+> result = RL_Vector3ClampValue( Vector3 v, float min, float max )

+Clamp the magnitude of the vector between two values

+- Failure return false
+- Success return Vector3

+---

+> result = RL_Vector3Equals( Vector3 v1, Vector3 v2 )

+Check whether two given vectors are almost equal

+- Failure return false
+- Success return int

+---

+> result = RL_Vector3Refract( Vector3 v, Vector3 n, float r )

+Compute the direction of a refracted ray where v specifies the normalized direction of the incoming ray, n specifies the normalized normal vector of the interface of two optical media, and r specifies the ratio of the refractive index of the medium from where the ray comes to the refractive index of the medium on the other side of the surface

+- Failure return false
+- Success return Vector3